 VGC: Mark didn't think I'd want to use this just because I hadn't reviewed Kid Icarus.
 Who cares?
 I like the purple and green color scheme, and maybe this gives me some incentive to review the actual game.
-The left and right parts of this banner are great, but not sure what that thing is in the center.
+The left and right parts of this banner are great, but not sure what that thing in the center is supposed to be.

 Mark: This banner ended up being a little busier than some.
 Kelly (GunValkyrie) and Cammy (Street Fighter) flank a batch of Galaga critters.
 F-Zero (Gamecube) and Nights (Saturn, Wii) round-out the banner.

-VGC: Yeah it's busy - if by busy you mean awesome!
-Everything is well defined and nicely spaced.
+VGC: Yeah it's busy - if by "busy" you mean awesome!
+Everything is so well defined and perfectly spaced.
 The Galaga aliens and Cammy really stand out.
 Bravo!

 Mark: I realized that I hadn't made any reference to sports games in the other banners, so... problem solved!
 Boxing (Punch Out - Wii), baseball (Intellivision), and football (Madden - various) seemed like a good start.
 Will probably revisit this genre in the future.

-VGC: I review a heck of a lot of sports games so it was nice to see this banner.
-Maybe one day Mark will throw me a bone and incorporate my beloved Ravens into one of these things.
+VGC: I review a heck of a lot of sports games so a sports banner was mandatory.
+Perhaps one day Mark will throw me a bone and incorporate my beloved Ravens into one of these things.

 Mark: Not quite sure how I thought this one up, except to say I remembered a painting by Andy Warhol of various colored Marilyn Monroes, and tried to adapt it to videogames.
 Ta-da, Peach Warhol.
 More than a little artsy-fartsy, I guess, but what the heck.